jjg/vros/journal.md

 * How the object list should get distributed, updated, etc.
 * Details about the VNS protocol, software, etc.
 * Authoring and "programming" objects

+## 09122020

+Major system components:

+* Kernel
+* Networking
+* Renderer
+* VNS
+* I/O device drivers

+Future hardware architecture

+Each I/O device is connected to a dedicated processor (via two-pair ethernet?) which can read and write directly to a shared block of memory.
+This is very fast and maybeliminate the need for task scheduling by the kernal (since the tasks are manifested physically).